RemyPorter/VecStack/README.md

 ### translate
 `x y tr`

 `tr` pops two items off the stack, and translates to that position.
-Pushes the transform onto the drawing stack.

 ### rotate
 `r rt`

 `rt` pops one item off the stack, and rotates.
 This should be in radians.
-Pushes the transform onto the drawing stack.

 ### scale
 `x y sc`

 Scale pops two items off the stack, and scales by that amount in each dimension.
-Pushes the transform onto the drawing stack.

 ### fill
 #### set fill
 `color f`

 Pops one item off the stack, should be a HTML compatible color code (triplet, rgba, etc.) *containing no spaces*, or a value between 0-255.
-Sets the fill to that color, pushes that setting onto the drawing stack.
+Sets the fill to that color.

 #### clear fill
 `nf`

 Consumes nothing off the stack, and clears the fill.
-Pushes that setting onto the drawing stack.
-It's important then, to note, that `f`/`nf` are *not* inverse operations- each adds a new entry onto the drawing stack.

-### pop
+### Drawing Stack
+Settings like transform, font, color, etc. can be managed on a separate drawing stack.

+#### push
+`psh` captures the current drawing state and pushes it onto the drawing stack.
+This includes pretty much all configuration: stroke, fill, font, etc. See [p5js#push](https://p5js.org/reference/#/p5/push) docs for details.
 #### pop
 `p`